During the Board of Education meeting, board members approved the new agreement between Aztec Municipal Schools and the Aztec Education Association.

 "I would just like to thank both sides for the work put into this," Collins said.
 "I'm sure it was very intense and at times not so fun."

-The district had been operating off the previous agreement for the 2011-2012 school year until this
+The district had been operating off the previous agreement for the 2011-2012 school year until this agreement was passed.

 "Anytime you get into a collective bargaining agreement, you go out and bargain and somethings you can't change," Carpenter said.
 "Nothing really substantial is different than what we had last year."